Peach production in China

 China, the world's leading producer of fruit, is also by far the leading producer of peaches.

 According to the Food and Agriculture Organization, as of 2010, peach production in China was 10 million tonnes (11 million short tons), accounting for 50% of world production.
 Other leading peach producers are Italy (10%), Spain (7%) and the United States (6%).
 Since most of China's peaches are for domestic consumption, China is not the world's largest exporter of peaches, but instead ranks as the fifth-largest peach exporter, behind Spain, Italy, France and the United States (4th).
 China's export of peaches to the U.S. during 2010 was valued at about US$55 million.

 The peach is indigenous to China, with its historical records traced from fossil stones in Wu County in Jiangsu province, during archaeological excavations.
 The two types of peaches (Prunus persica, a deciduous fruit) are clingstone and freestone; the history and cultivation of both types have been traced as far back as 1000 BCE in China.
 They are now grown worldwide.

 History

 Although its botanical name Prunus persica suggests that the peach is native to Persia, peaches actually originated in China, where they have been cultivated since the early days of Chinese culture.

-Recent evidence indicates that peach domestication occurred as early as 6000 BC in Zhejiang Province of China.
+Recent evidence indicates that peach domestication occurred as far back as 6000 BC in Zhejiang Province of China.
 The oldest archaeological peach stones are from the Kuahuqiao site near Hangzhou.